 Oxycodone and other substances are processed and eliminated by these specific organs, so it is not a surprise that the health of the liver and kidneys play a role in how long oxycodone stays in the body.

-When these organs are healthy and functioning properly, then oxycodone will be eliminated from the body at the correct pace, at the right time frame, however, if these organs are the complete opposite of healthy, then instead of being eliminated, oxycodone will be stored and take a much longer time to be processed and eliminated from the body.
+When these organs are healthy and functioning properly, then oxycodone will be eliminated from the body at the correct pace; at the right time frame.
+However, if these organs are the complete opposite of healthy, then instead of being eliminated, oxycodone will be stored and take a much longer time to be processed and eliminated from the body.

 Height and Weight

-The dosage of oxycodone that an individual takes in comparison to their height and weight affect how much of the drug they will retain, how quickly tolerance and dependence s built up and how quickly the body will begin to eliminate the presence of oxycodone.
+The dosage of oxycodone that an individual takes in comparison to their height and weight affect how much of the drug they will retain, how quickly tolerance and dependence get built up and how quickly the body will begin to eliminate the presence of oxycodone.
 The more body fat a person has, the slower oxycodone will be excreted since fats store up excess amounts of the drug.

 If a blood test is administered in testing for oxycodone, it will give a positive result for up to 24 hours after last use.
+Since this is a shorter reading period, typically blood tests aren’t the norm when it comes to testing for oxycodone.
+Urine and saliva drugs tests are the most commonly given for oxycodone and other opiate drugs.

 The following table will give you a better understanding of how quickly oxycodone becomes detectable within the system, versus how long it will take the body to fully eliminate oxycodone completely from the system.